spawn(body, ...)

 Creates a process in a remote node

-which is a string in the format 'nodename@hostname'
+which is a string in the format 'nodename@hostname', the new

 process starts monitoring the newly created process.
 The PID of the new